-Following resignation of the Company's previous internal auditor in 2019, the Company had engaged Grant Thornton for its internal audit services whilst it searched for qualified candidates.
-The Board appointed a full time internal auditor with effect from 2 January 2022 and terminated the contract with Grant Thornton.
+The Board appointed a full-time internal auditor with effect from 2 January 2022 and terminated the contract with Grant Thornton.

-Details of non-compliance by the Company during the last three years

-There were no penalties levied on the Company by the CMA, Muscat Stock Exchange (MSX) or any other statutory authority on any matter for the past 3 years up to 31 December 2021.
+Details of non-compliance by the Company during the last three years the CMA, Muscat Stock Exchange (MSX) or any other statutory authority on any matter for the past 3 years up to 31 December 2022.